AbdelrahmanHydara/NewsCloud/README.md

-# news
+# NewsCloud

-A new Flutter project.
+A new Flutter Application.

 ## Getting Started